KeilChris/ST_NUCLEO-G031K8_BSP/Examples/Blinky/README.md

 ## Operation

-- At start
-  - outputs "Blinky Example" to UART that is connected to ST-Link (baudrate 115200bps)
-  - blinks vioLED0 in 1 sec interval.
+At start, outputs "Blinky Example" to UART that is connected to ST-Link (baudrate 115200bps) and blinks vioLED0 in 1 sec interval.
-- The vioBUTTON0 changes the blink frequency and start/stops vioLED1.

 ### CMSIS-Driver Virtual I/O mapping

 | CMSIS-Driver VIO      | Board component
 |:----------------------|:--------------------------------------
-| vioBUTTON0            | USER button (B1)
-| vioLED0               | LED green   (LD2)
+| vioLED0               | LED green   (LD3)